Guide, Updated 18 May 2026

 Driving test rural vs urban 2026 at a glance

-Rural cluster mean
+Rural tier mean

 Urban-core mean